reacherhq/check-if-email-exists/README.md

 Many online services (https://hunter.io, http://verify-email.org, http://email-checker.net) offer this service for a paid fee.
 Here is an open-source alternative to those tools.

 ## Download the binary

-> Note: The binary doesn't connect to the above `now.sh` backend, it checks the mail directly from your computer.

 ## Try it now